fusebit/everyauth-express/README.md

 EveryAuth CLI and middleware communicate with the Fusebit APIs to do their job and need to authorize those calls.
 The credentials are established when you run `everyauth init` and stored in the `.fusebit/settings.json` file on disk.

-Both the CLI and express middleware similarly locate credentials, in priority order:
+The express middleware locates credentials in the following way, in priority order:

-1. Command line options to the CLI or programmatically in code.
+1. Programmatically through code.
 2. JSON in the `EVERYAUTH_ACCOUNT_JSON` environment variable.
 3. The `EVERYAUTH_ACCOUNT_PATH` environment variable points to the `settings.json` file in a directory.
 4. The `settings.json` file in the `.fusebit` subdirectory of the current or closest parent directory.

+The EveryAuth CLI is always looking for credentials in the `~/.fusebit/settings.json` file created when you run `everyauth init`.
+You can copy the `~/.fusebit` directory between machines to access the same underlying account.

 ## Identity mapping